 The Lucretius Problem is a mental defect where we assume the worst case event that has happened is the worst case event that can happen.
-We fail to understand that the worst event that has happened in the past surpassed the worst event that came before it.
+In so doing, we fail to understand that the worst event that has happened in the past surpassed the worst event that came before it.
 Only the fool believes all he can see is all there is to see.

 It's always good to re-read books and to dip back into them periodically.
 When reading a new book, I often miss out on crucial information (especially books that are hard to categorize with one descriptive sentence).
 When you come back to a book after reading hundreds of others you can't help but make new connections with the old book and see it anew.
 The book hasn't changed but you have.